Alemu2502/reactjs-with-docker/README.md

  6. VITE_LINKEDIN
  7. VITE_TWITTER

-To set these variables in Netlify, you can navigate to the site's settings and add them under the "Build & Deploy" section.
+To set these variables in GitHub Secrets, you can navigate to your repository's settings and add them under the "Secrets and variables" section.

 ### Docker Setup